2017-06-11 13:00:24 • ID: 1613

 In the East African MSA, tools are characterized by points with unifacial and bifacial retouch on non-Levallois and Levallois blanks, partially made from Nubian cores.
 This is the case at Gademotta (ETH-72-8B before 276±4 k.a BP; ETH-72-6 after 183±10 k.a BP) and at Kulkuletti (200–300 k.a BP) and Aduma ( ca 60-80 k.a.
 BP).

-Other examples come from Melka Kunture (Garba III), Gorgora and in Somalia at Gogoshiis Qabe (undated).
-The great difference between Levallois points from the East African MSA and those from the Levantine Middle Paleolithic is a much less systematic production of Levallois points during the East African MSA.
+Other examples of Levallois points come from Melka Kunture (Garba III), Gorgora and in Somalia at Gogoshiis Qabe (undated).
+A difference between Levallois points from the East African MSA and those from the Levantine Middle Paleolithic is a much less systematic production of Levallois points during the East African MSA.

 Only the collection from Therdone site (89-67 k.a.
 BP) differs from these series by a greater diversity of methods.